Behind The Scenes Of Disney's Reservations Systems

 If you don’t have access to a computer at 6 a.m. on the morning you need to make reservations, be ready to call 407-WDW-DINE at 7 a.m.
 Eastern time and follow the prompts to speak to a live person.
 You may still get placed on hold if call volume is higher than usual, and you’ll be an hour behind the early birds with computers.
 Still, you’ll be well ahead of those who couldn’t make it up before sunrise.

 Never, Never, Never, Never Give Up Not getting what you want the first time you try doesn’t mean the end of the story.
-A mom from Cincinnati advises persistence in securing reservations:
+A mom from Cincinnati advises persistence in securing Advance Reservations:

 I was crushed when I called and tried to reserve Chef Mickey’s and couldn’t.
 I decided not to give up and would go online once or twice a day to check reservations for Chef Mickey’s and the other restaurants I wanted.
 It took me about a week, but sooner or later I ended up booking every single reservation I wanted except ‘Ohana.

-Last-minute reservations Because reservations require a credit card, and because a fee is charged for failing to cancel in time, you can often score a last-minute reservation.
+Last-minute reservations Because Advance Reservations require a credit card, and because a fee is charged for failing to cancel in time, you can often score a last-minute reservation.
 This is attributable to reservation-holders who are tired or have last-minute conflicts calling in at the last moment to avoid paying the $10-per-head penalty.
 As long as the reservation-holder calls to cancel before midnight the day before, he or she won’t be charged.
-So your best shot at picking up a canceled reservation is to repeatedly call or ping the Disney dining site as often as possible between 10 and 11 p.m.
+So your best shot at picking up a canceled reservation is to repeatedly call or ping disneyworld .disney .go.com /dining as often as possible between 10 and 11 p.m.

 Still Can't Get A Reservation?
-Go to the restaurant on the day you wish to dine and try for a table as a walk-in (most full-service restaurants take walk-ins between 2:30 and 4:30 p.m.).
-This is a long shot, though you may be able to swing it during the least busy times of year or on cold or rainy days during busier seasons, when there’s a greater chance of no-shows.
+Go to the restaurant on the day you wish to dine, and try for a table as a walk-in (most full-service restaurants take walk-ins between 2:30 and 4:30 p.m.).
+This is a long shot, though you may be able to swing it during the least busy times of year or on cold or rainy days during busier seasons.
 If you try to walk in then, your chances are best during the last hour of serving.

-Landing a reservation for Cinderella’s Royal Table at dinner is somewhat easier than for breakfast or lunch, but the price is a whopping $73 for adults and $43 for children ages 3–9.
-As at the other two meals, five photos of your group, a photo of Cinderella Castle, and a Cinderella-themed photo holder are included in the price—like it or not.
-If you’re unable to lock up a table for breakfast or lunch, a dinner reservation will at least get your children inside the castle.
+Landing an Advance Reservation for Cinderella’s Royal Table at dinner is somewhat easier than at breakfast or lunch, but the price is a whopping $76 for adults and $45 for children ages 3–9.
+If you’re unable to lock up a table for breakfast or lunch, a dinner reservation will at least get your kids inside the castle.

 As noted earlier, Disney charges a per-person penalty if you fail to show up for a reservation the day of the meal.
 A $10 no-show fee is enforced at all Disney sit-down restaurants; at Victoria & Albert’s, it’s $25 for the main dining room, $50 for Queen Victoria’s Room and Chef’s Table (the latter two also require 48 hours’ notice to cancel a reservation).